Battle of Wanat: Battle

-The U.S. troops responded with machine guns, grenades, and claymore mines.
-Artillery guns at Camp Blessing fired 96 155mm artillery rounds.
+The US troops responded with machine guns, grenades, and claymore mines.
+Artillery guns at Camp Blessing fired 96 155 mm artillery rounds.
 The Taliban briefly breached the wire of the observation post before being driven back.
-After almost half an hour of intense fighting at the observation post, only one soldier — Pitts — remained.
+After almost half an hour of intense fighting at the observation post, Medic Pfc.
+William Hewitt was shot in the arm with Spc.
+Jeff Scantlin, trained as a Combat Lifesaver, taking over medic duties.
+Eventually, only one soldier — Pitts — remained.
 He was seriously wounded and fought alone until reinforcements arrived.
 Some militants also managed to get past the main base's eastern barriers.
-Two American soldiers, platoon leader First Lieutenant Jonathan P. Brostrom, 24, of Hawaii and Corporal Jason Hovater, were killed trying to deliver ammunition to the observation post.
-American soldiers were at times flushed out of their fortifications by what they thought were grenades, but which were actually rocks thrown by the attackers.
+Two US soldiers, platoon leader 1Lt Jonathan P. Brostrom, 24, of Hawaii and Cpl.
+Jason Hovater, were killed trying to deliver ammunition to the observation post.
+US soldiers were at times flushed out of their fortifications by what they thought were grenades, but which were actually rocks thrown by the attackers.
 Brostrom, Hovater, and another soldier may have been killed by an insurgent who penetrated the wire perimeter.
+Pvt.
+William Krupa, Spc.
+Adam Hamby and Sgt.
+Brian Hissong took heavy fire while defending the TCP with the .50-Cal that was mounted on a Humvee.

 AH-64 Apache attack helicopters and a Predator unmanned aircraft drone armed with Hellfire missiles arrived over the base about 30 minutes after the battle began.
-During the battle, U.S. soldiers were resupplied by UH-60 Blackhawk helicopter with fire support from the AH-64 Apaches.
+During the battle, US soldiers were resupplied by UH-60 Blackhawk helicopter with fire support from the AH-64 Apaches.
 Wounded troops were evacuated to nearby Camp Wright, where members of E Troop, 2/17th Cavalry, 101st Airborne Division would wait to rearm and refuel the UH-60s and AH-64s.
 Later, a B-1B Lancer bomber, A-10, and F-15E Strike Eagle aircraft were called in.
 The militants withdrew about four hours later.
 After the militants retreated, mop up operations followed, and the Taliban withdrew from the town.

-Nine U.S. soldiers were killed in the attack, mainly in the observation post.
+Nine US soldiers were killed in the attack: Spc.
+Sergio S. Abad, Cpl.
+Jonathan R. Ayers, Cpl.
+Jason M. Bogar, Sgt.
+Israel Garcia, Cpl.
+Jason D. Hovater, Cpl.
+Matthew B. Phillips, Cpl.
+Pruitt A. Rainey, and Cpl.
+Gunnar W. Zwilling and 1Lt.
+Jonathan Brostrom.
+Most of the casualties occurring in the observation post.
 Between 21 and 65 militants were reported killed with another 20 to 40 wounded, but coalition forces found only two Taliban bodies after the battle.
-The attack was the highest death toll for American troops in the country since Operation Red Wings three years earlier.
+The attack was the highest death toll for U.S. troops in the country since Operation Red Wings three years earlier.